GatorSense/Multi-Target-MI-ACE_SMF/README.md

 _James Bocinsky, Alina Zare, and Susan Meerdink_

-If you use this code, cite it: To be completed...
+If you use this code, cite it:

 [[`BibTeX`](#Citing)]